upspal/K-Means-on-Stocks/README.md

-# K-Means Clustering on NIFTY 50 Stocks
+# K-Means Clustering on Stocks

-This project involves the manual implementation of the K-Means clustering algorithm applied to NIFTY 50 stocks.
+This project involves the manual implementation of the K-Means clustering algorithm applied to stocks.
 The primary objective of this project was to conduct personal research and gain a deeper understanding of clustering techniques and their applications in financial data analysis.

 ## Project Overview